Tylman Susato Six Renaissance Dances (from The Danserye)

 Ray Premru Divertimento for Ten Brass (5 movements)

-BPO Brass holds its first concert of the New Year showcases the Brighton Philharmonic Brass, which is rarely given top billing in one of the orchestra’s Brighton Dome concerts.
+The BPO’s first concert of the New Year showcases the Brighton Philharmonic Brass section, which is rarely given top billing in one of the orchestra’s Brighton Dome concerts.

 In the full symphony orchestra the brass always sit at the back of the stage, adding theatre and excitement to that rich symphonic sound we all love.
 In this afternoon’s line-up a French horn, four trumpets, three tenor trombones, a bass trombone and a tuba are placed firmly in the spotlight and centre stage for once.This select group present a delightful programme of entertaining music through the ages, spanning nearly five hundred years.